ankkrypt/ankkrypt.brave/README.md

 - **HTML / CSS / JavaScript**
 - LocalStorage for score tracking
 - QRCode.js for generating QR codes dynamically
+- Direct transaction button integration for ETH and SOL
 - Responsive design for mobile and desktop
+- Favicon icon for branding

 ---